hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/workspaces.html.md

 ![editing a variables list](./images/work-var-editing.png)

-Terraform variables default to being basic string values, but you can also enter array or map values if you click the "HCL" checkbox for that variable.
-You can write these values with the syntax you'd use in a Terraform configuration.
+Terraform variables start as basic string values, but you can also enter array or map values if you click the "HCL" checkbox for that variable.
+You can write these values with the same syntax you'd use in a Terraform configuration.

 ## Configuring a Workspace